aybassiouny/mahdytech/content/blog/2019/01/05/task-manager-memory-info/index.md

 featuredImage: ProcessExplorer.PNG
 ---

 As a windows user for many many years, Task Manager is a friend.
 Through the years, I have used it to kill thousands of misbehaving apps, and getting info about which ones are exhausting my resources.
-Until I started working with machines that has 100s of GBs of memory and apps to match.
+Until I started working with machines that have  100s of GBs of memory and apps to match.
 In this post I would like to discuss how it can be lacking as a memory tracker, and go over alternatives that could replace it.
 First, let's discuss how memory allocations work in Windows.

 - [Allocations in Windows](#allocations-in-windows)
   - [Reserving vs Committing memory](#reserving-vs-committing-memory)